 Museum of Modern Art

 Although Mexico City is home to some extraordinary museums, the Museum of Modern Art is one that should certainly be on your itinerary if you are interested in art.
 Visit the museum to see works by such renowned artists as Frida Kahlo and Remedios Varo.

 Ciudadela Crafts Market

 This famous market is full of cultural and traditional offerings from crafts made throughout the country.
-If your visit is strictly Mexico City, this is a great place to explore the culture of other regions.
-Expect to find stunning examples of Talavera tiles, handmade guitars, rugs, and sombreros!
+If your visit is strictly to Mexico City, this is a great place to explore other regions’ culture.
+Also, expect to find stunning examples of Talavera tiles, handmade guitars, rugs, and sombreros!
 This is the perfect place to find your souvenirs from your trip to Mexico City.

 Angel de la Independencia